angular-schule/website-articles/blog/2019-07-resolvers/README.md

 ```

-## But I want it synchronous!
+## "But I want it synchronous!" – Don't be scared of Observables

 I want to emphasize the key point once more:
 When using resolvers, the route will be loaded after the asynchronous data from the resolver has been retrieved, or in other words: The router will wait for the resolver to finish.

-This leads to the more or less lucky situation that we have all the data available synchronoulsy at the runtime of the component.
+This leads to the more or less lucky situation that we have all the data available synchronously at the runtime of the component.
 And as you might perfectly know: Working with synchronous data is way easier than fiddling around with async stuff.
 You don't need to handle Observables and you can just work with the data as intended.
 If you feel this way, please always keep one question in mind: **Why do I need this?
 Is the UX flaw (as described above) really worth the "easier" code?**